Venue: Wesley Hall, 76 Hartington Road, Leicester, LE2 0GN

 WARD COUNCILLORS' FEEDBACK

-The Wycliffe Ward Councillors will provide an update on the issues they have been dealing with in the Wycliffe Ward.
+Ward Councillors will provide an update on local ward issues

 LOCAL POLICING UPDATE

 Officers from the Local Policing Unit will be at the meeting to provide an update on police issues in the Ward